sourabh-550/Virtual_mouse_project/README.md

 A utility module used for calculating the angle and distance of the fingertip using NumPy.
 This helps in gesture recognition and enhances the modularity of the project.

-mouse.exe

-A standalone executable file that allows the project to run on any device without requiring pre-installed Python modules or dependencies.

 📦 Features

 Real-time hand gesture recognition.